OUR MISSION

 “And I heard the voice of the Lord saying, ‘Whom shall I send, and who will go for us?’
 Then I said, ‘Here I am!
 Send me.’
 And he said, ‘Go...’.”
 Isaiah 6:8-9

 As a church our vision is to reach people in both our local community and around the world with the Gospel.
 We are able to carry this out through the nations coming to us and through us going to the nations.
 We seek to be a church that not only grows numerically and in maturity, but also in diversity.
 It is our desire to be a multicultural church where people from all tribes, peoples, and languages can worship the Lord together.
-We seek to be a sending church where leaders are raised up and sent out to Atlantic Canada and beyond to plant strong, healthy churches.
-In both of these things, it is our prayer that God would give us the grace to make His saving power known among all nations.
+We seek to be a sending church where believers in Christ are raised up and sent out to Atlantic Canada and beyond to invest in the creation and sustainment of strong, healthy churches.
+It is our prayer that God would give us the grace to make His saving power known among all nations.

 We accept the Bible, including the 39 books of the Old Testament and the 27 books of the New Testament, as the written Word of God.
 The Bible is: